-Our next VE test is scheduled for Saturday August 18.
-If you will be taking a test – please bring picture ID, $15 cash or check made payable to ARRL VEC, a copy of your current license if you have one, the original and a photocopy of any CSCE you will be using for credit, and you will need to know your social security number.
-Testing will be at the Chestnut Street Baptist Church at 609 N. Chestnut and will start at 10 AM.
-If you want to take a test you must register in advance - please contact Gloria Sharp WA7GYD at 962-3820 or [email protected] by August 11.
-Also contact Gloria with any questions you have.
+The next scheduled VE test is October 20.
+All tests are available but you must call ahead and reserve a space.
+The test fee is $15 cash or check made payable to ARRL VEC.
+You must bring a picture ID, a copy of your current license if you have one, the original and a photocopy of any CSCE you will be using for credit, and you need to know your social security number.
+The testing location is the Chestnut Street Baptist Church at 609 N. Chestnut and we start at 10 AM.
+If you want to take a test we need you to call and register in advance – please contact Gloria Sharp WA7GYD at 962-3820 or [email protected] by Thursday October 18, 5 PM.
+Thanks.

 The Yakima County ARES Weather Spotter practice net meets the 4th Monday of each month at 1900 hours (7 PM).
 All weather spotters are welcome to participate.
 Kittitas county hams should use the Quartz Mtn.
 Repeater on 145.27, tone 123.0.